PleoSoft/peltas-community/README.md

 # Change the DB schema
 	- Peltas comes with a predefined DB schema and executions scripts (src/main/resources/io/peltas)
 	- you can change them and adapt to your specific schema requirements

+# Custom Namespaces
+A custom Alfresco namespace is not automatically updated in Peltas Community and therfore you have to do an insert of your custom in the "peltas_model_dim" table:

+* INSERT INTO peltas_model_dim(shortname, longname, modified) VALUES ('your_shortname','{your_localname}',NOW());

+cm:content as example:
+* INSERT INTO peltas_model_dim(shortname, longname, modified) VALUES ('cm','{http://www.alfresco.org/model/content/1.0}',NOW());

+Peltas will not stop working if the namespace does not exist, but it will not go further on any nodes and it will continue retrying untill you setup your custom namespace.

 # Peltas Executions
 	- TODO